-You have no idea how much it pains me to say this but I am sick of Christmas cookies.
+You have no idea how much it pains me to say this but I am sick of low carb Christmas cookies.
 I am sick of making them, sick of photographing them, sick of writing about them and sadly, even a little sick of eating them.
 And if you know me in real life, you know that this is akin to heresy in my books.
 Every year, I look forward to the Christmas baking season with all the eagerness of a child awaiting the arrival of St. Nick.
 I start writing down ideas for all the goodies I will make months in advance, envisioning the pretty boxes of homemade baked goods for friends and family.
 I have to hold myself back from starting too early, lest this very thing should occur…that I should get sick of Christmas cookies before Christmas is actually here.
 I knew it had to happen sometime.

 This year, I wanted to tackle all the classics that everybody loves and misses when on a low carb or gluten-free diet.
 The cookies of our childhoods, the ones we made with our parents and that bring out that nostalgia for Christmas Past.
 Of course, we don’t all share the same past and we all have different ideas of what constitutes a classic Christmas cookie.
 But I tried to hit the ones that everyone knows.
 To that end, I created low carb, gluten-free versions of Gingerbread Men, Spritz Cookies, Snowballs and Shortbread.
 And one of my all time favourites, which was a huge coup for me, low carb Mincemeat Tarts.
 That one fell a little flat with my American audience, since mincemeat isn’t as common here as it is in other realms.
 But I hardly care, I’ve got 20 little tartlets in my freezer waiting to be devoured on Christmas Eve.